nubbsterr/ELK-SIEM-Setup/README.md

 A guide for building your own SIEM using the Elasticsearch, Beats, and Kibana, and how to simulate, analyze and triage attacks for a homelab.
 Courtesy of the internet and other sources.

 # A Very Friendly Warning
 Given that this is still being developed, nothing is final.
-If you are going step-by-step in this guide assuming its <strong>unfinished form</strong> (that is, using this guide before it is totally complete), be warned that you may do either 1) Ruining the final build or 2) Unneeded time wasting steps.
+If you are going step-by-step in this guide assuming its <strong>unfinished form</strong> (that is, using this guide before it is totally complete), be warned that you may 1) ruin your final build or 2) waste a lot of time on unneeded steps or 3) have to restart like I did because of a funny mistake.

 That is all :)